marclebel/squaro/README.md

 ## The game

 I created this game in 2006.
-[A iOS app is still avalaible](https://itunes.apple.com/fr/app/casse-tete-addictif-le-squaro/id342115573?mt=8)
+[An iOS app is still avalaible](https://itunes.apple.com/fr/app/casse-tete-addictif-le-squaro/id342115573?mt=8)

 ## Install